garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Phase C - Information Systems Architecture.md

-- describes the development of Information Systems Architecture to support the
+- describes the development of Information Systems Architecture to support the agreed [[Phase A - Architecture Vision]]